Osaka City 大阪市

 1 Municipal Housing

-Regular applications are accepted annually every February and July (for Newlyweds / Engaged couples, Child-rearing households, Singles, General households), and applications for Parent-Child Residential Proximity, etc. are accepted every November (for Parent-child residential proximity households, Child-rearing households, General households, Singles).
+Regular applications are accepted annually every February and July (young married couple, Child-rearing households, Singles, General households), and applications for Parent-Child Residential Proximity, etc. are accepted every November (for Parent-child residential proximity households, young married couple, Child-rearing households, General households, Singles).

 Furthermore, applications for middle-income housing and public housing that has not yet reached the maximum number of applicants are accepted at any time.
 The city's website has the timetable and requirements for each category (URL below).